I enjoy giving advice to others from my own personal experience—including giving blood.

 As it happens, they are pretty simple (I've outlined them below), but it is important to check to see if you are indeed eligible for giving blood before booking an appointment.
 Imagine waltzing in, all revved and pulsing, and being let down upon finding out that you can't help out after all!

 There are some things that you won't know until you get to a doctor or go through the preliminary screening to give blood (those blood donation restrictions are covered below), hover there are several disqualifying factors that you can consider right away.

-- You have sickle cell disease (you're OK if you just have sickle cell trait)
+- You have sickle cell disease (you're okay if you just have sickle cell trait).

-- You gave blood fewer than 56 days ago, platelets fewer than a week ago, plasma less then 28 days ago, or double red cells fewer than 112 days ago
+- You gave blood fewer than 56 days ago, platelets fewer than a week ago, plasma less than 28 days ago, or double red cells fewer than 112 days ago.

 If you want to be a double red cell donator, you are not eligible if...

-Before you get to donate blood, you will have to go through a preliminary screening process to make sure that you are fit to give.
+Before you donate blood, you will have to go through a preliminary screening process to make sure that you are fit to give.

 If you are dealing with any of the following factors, you will find that you are not eligible to give blood (at least for the time being)

 - Low hemoglobin/hematocrit: This means that you've got an iron deficiency- aka anemia.
 If you want to avoid getting caught up in this, eat a lot of meat, green vegetables, and seafood, and consider taking iron supplements